Oshawa Civic Band

 The Oshawa Civic Band is a traditional Canadian "British" brass band based in the city of Oshawa, Ontario.
 It is similar to the bands of The Salvation Army, which means that all parts, except for the bass trombone and percussion, are in treble clef, and the instrumentation is made up of Eb Soprano Cornet, Solo, 1st/Repiano, 2nd and 3rd Bb Cornets, Bb Flugal Horn, Solo, 1st and 2nd Eb Tenor Horns, 1st and 2nd Baritones, Euphonium, 1st and 2nd (Tenor) Trombones, Bass Trombone, EEb and BBb bass and percussion.

 History

 Military service

 A photograph of the 34th Battalion military band, with instruments, taken in 1892.

 The band began life in 1870 as the band of the 34th Ontario Regiment, and was a traditional Military band.
 In 1920, the regimental band merged with the Oshawa Citizens' Band, to become the Oshawa Civic and Regimental Band.
 As time passed the band evolved into its current configuration.
-In 1942, a bandshell and a bandroom were built in Oshawa's Memorial Park for use by the group, with the sponsorship of industrialist Robert McLaughlin.
+In 1942, a bandshell and a bandroom were built in Oshawa's Memorial Park for use by the group, with the sponsorship of industrialist Samuel McLaughlin.